Federal Inmate Population is now 217,051 people.

 Support FedCURE Through Your Online Purchases From These Vendors:

-The Barber Amendment ~ 112th Congress
+The BARBER AMENDMENT ~ 119th Congress

-SECOND LOOK: Introducing The Sentencing Reform Act of 2011 ~ (best practices, evidence based legislation to establish a retroactive, hybrid system of parole and good time allowances; retroactive 1-1 ratio for crack cocaine penalties and retroactive repeal of mandatory minimum sentences, for most federal offenders; and provide reentry opportunities for people coming home from prison).
+SECOND LOOK: Introducing The Sentencing Reform Act ~ (best practices, evidence based legislation to establish a retroactive, hybrid system of parole and good time allowances; retroactive 1-1 ratio for crack cocaine penalties and retroactive repeal of mandatory minimum sentences, for most federal offenders; and provide reentry opportunities for people coming home from prison).

 FedCURE NEWS Special Video Presentation: http://www.fedcure.org/SecondLook.shtml